biglocalnews/sync-fed-contracts/highlighted_columns.md

 Searchable in USASpending.gov as "Award ID."
 Also known as "awardContractID\_\_PIID."

+## solicitation_id

+1E Solicitation Identifier: "Identifier used to link transactions in FPDS to solicitation information."

+Searchable in SAM.gov.

 ## modification_number

 1B Modification Number: "An identifier issued by an agency that uniquely identifies one modification for